wichopy/serverless-oauth2-blog-post/blogpost.md

 #### Cloud Functions have entered the game

 We will make our own microservice using cloud functions.
-These cloud functions can be run in your local env using the firebase cli command `firebase serve --only functions`.
+These cloud functions can be run in your local env using the firebase cli command `firebase serve --only functions` or if you are inside of the `functions` folder, `npm run serve`.
 We should do all our development using the emulator so we don't eat into our quotas and if you don't have billing set up, your cloud functions cannot make api requests outside of the firebase realm.

 Lets take a look at our first cloud function which will be used to accept the access code returned from the grantOfflineAccess response.